Applecross World War II

 The surnames appearing below are of servicemen and women who featured in The Ross-shire Journal during 1939-45.
 Newspaper copies had been deposited with Dingwall Museum but over the years had become rather fragile and were in danger of disintegrating and so it was felt that this valuable record should not be lost.

-You are welcome to comment on these records
+You are welcome to comment on these pictures

 Chief Officer A. D. Ross